janwendt/scrapy-toolbox/README.md

 Setup
 -----

-Add `scrapy_toolbox.error_handling.ErrorSavingMiddleware` extensions to your Scrapy Project `settings.py` and set your DATABASE_DEV and DATABASE.
+Add `scrapy_toolbox.database.DatabasePipeline` and `scrapy_toolbox.error_handling.ErrorSavingMiddleware` extensions to your Scrapy Project `settings.py` and set your DATABASE_DEV and DATABASE.

 Example when using a MySQL Database:

   ```
   # settings.py
   SPIDER_MIDDLEWARES = {
+      'scrapy_toolbox.database.DatabasePipeline': 999,
       'scrapy_toolbox.error_handling.ErrorSavingMiddleware': 1000,
   }